WritingHusky/haste_apworld/docs/en_Haste.md

 ## What does randomization do to this game?

 Shards are locked behind an unlock item.
 Abilites are shuffled into the item pool.
 Buy an item at a shop and beat the boss per shard to check an item into the ap world.
+You will need the [Archipelgo randomizer mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3462307025) on steam.

 ## What are the Items in this ApWorld?